-Neighbors in greater Athens across Appalachian Ohio have formed a solar co-op!
+Neighbors across southeast Ohio have formed a solar co-op for Appalachian Ohio!
 Co-op members will use their group buying power to get a discounted price for solar panels.
 If you’ve ever wanted to go solar, now is your chance!
 Appalachian Renewable Energy Consumer Cooperative, Ohio Interfaith Power and Light, Rural Action, UpGrade Athens County, and OH SUN are sponsoring the co-op.

 Co-op members have selected Appalachian Renewable Power to serve the group.
 The group is accepting new sign ups through June 30.

 Watch a recorded information to learn more!